Approach Words: Integrated City, Sustainability, Urban Livability

 Source: Click Here

-As Amman remains largely unsuitable for cyclists, the project tackles this urban challenge by advocating for safer biking spaces, both for transportation and exercise.
-Beyond mapping frequently used cycling routes, it incorporates research and practical recommendations to help prevent accidents rather than merely documenting past collisions.
-As cycling gains traction beyond sport, particularly among foreign workers commuting to downtown areas, the initiative aims to make cycling a safer and more viable mode of transport.
+The project tackles this urban challenge by advocating for safer cycling routes, both for recreations and transportation purposes.4 Beyond mapping frequently used cycling routes, it incorporates research and practical recommendations to help prevent accidents.5 As cycling gains traction as an activity beyond the realm of sports, particularly among foreign workers commuting to downtown areas, the initiative aims to make cycling a safer and more viable mode of transport.6

-The Amman Cycling Map was developed based on real-world data, considering factors such as street inclines, traffic congestion, and roadside space for potential bike lanes.
-In addition to reflecting existing cycling patterns, it highlights hazardous routes, particularly on highways, proposing solutions such as constructing separate parallel roads or adapting existing ones to better accommodate cyclists.
+The Amman Cycling Map was developed based on real-world data, considering factors such as street inclines, traffic congestion, and roadside space for potential bike lanes.7 In addition to reflecting existing cycling patterns, it highlights hazardous routes, particularly on highways, proposing solutions such as constructing separate parallel roads or adapting existing ones to better accommodate cyclists.8

 The map’s design was completed in one month, following several months of observation and data collection.
-Created voluntarily by its designers, the project is driven by a strong personal commitment to advocating for pedestrian and cyclist rights in Amman.
+Created voluntarily by its designers, the project is driven by a strong personal commitment to advocating for pedestrians and cyclist rights in Amman.9

-The project was initiated by designers Ahmad Asem Al-Hiari and Yassin Al-Tubor.
-They developed it using data provided by Suhail Abusameed from the Zaatari Women’s Biking Initiative, along with insights from the Center for the Study of the Built Environment and Cycling Jordan.
+The project was initiated by designers Ahmad Asem Al-Hiari and Yassin Al-Tubor.11 They developed it using data provided by Suhail Abusameed from the Zaatari Women’s Biking Initiative, along with insights from the Center for the Study of the Built Environment and Cycling Jordan.12

 Project Link